chuanga/wise-1570-simple-mbed-cloud-client/README.md

     cd wise-1570-simple-mbed-cloud-client
     ```
 2. Download the developer certificate from Mbed Cloud
-3. Apply the dns-cache-patch-iotuc641.diff to improve FOTA download
-   cd simple-mbed-cloud-client/mbed-cloud-client/update-client-hub/modules/source-http-socket/source
-   patch -p0 dns-cache-patch-iotuc641.diff

-4. Compile and program:
+3. Compile and program:

     ```
     mbed compile -t GCC_ARM -m MTB_ADV_WISE_1570 -c
     ```
-5. Combine the program binary with the bootloader (a pre-built bootloader for WISE-1570 has been provided for you)
+4. Combine the program binary with the bootloader (a pre-built bootloader for WISE-1570 has been provided for you)
     ```
-    tools/combine_bootloader_with_app.py -b bootloader/mbed-bootloader-WISE_1570.hex -m MTB_ADV_WISE_1570 -a BUILD/MTB_ADV_WISE_1570/GCC_ARM/wise-1570-simple-mbed-cloud-client.hex -o combined.hex
+    tools/combine_bootloader_with_app.py -b bootloader/mbed-bootloader-for-WISE_1570-PDMC-2.1.0-Mbed-OS-5.11.hex -m MTB_ADV_WISE_1570 -a BUILD/MTB_ADV_WISE_1570/GCC_ARM/wise-1570-simple-mbed-cloud-client.hex -o combined.hex
     ```
 #### Update the application logic